stpierre/ldapgraph/doc/README.txt

 Ideally, after installing, you should just have to run:

-# service httpd restart
+# service ds-graph start

-To get the Apache configs in place; it will automatically start analyzing your logs.
+# service httpd graceful

 The web interface can be found at http://yourhost.example.com/fedora-ds-graph/cgi-bin/ds-graph.cgi